dotnet/corefx/Documentation/project-docs/developer-guide.md

 ```
 build -h
 ```
+On Unix, arguments can be passed in with a single `-` or double hyphen `--`.

 ### Build
 The CoreFX build has two logical components, the native build which produces the "shims" (which provide a stable interface between the OS and managed code) and